mikechesterwang/SimpleSDN/README.md

 Schedule routes by a specified algorithm.
 Three pre-defined algorithms are provided.
 Including calculating Spanning Tree, computing minimum hop count by BFS and computing shortest path by Dijkstra's algorithm.

+`run_mininet.py`

+Runs mininet with diﬀerent topologies.
+Provided by the course, not need to modify this.

+`shortest_paths.py`

+The main file to implement the SDN, it's a bridge between topo manager and the network, with the function of Event Listener in the graph below.
+Also it finish the flow table setting movement.
+The course provided a simple version.

+`topo_manager.py`

+Implement the Topology Manager, which use to store the status of the network and abstract these information to abstract Graph and query the flow table suggestion from Route Scheduler.
+This file finished based on the topo manager example which provided by course.

+`ofctl_utils.py`

+Some useful utils implement by ryu provided by the course.

+`config.py`

+The configuration file help the user to configure some attribute easily.

 ## Architecture